oghenetejiriorukpegmail/expense-tracker-multi-user/README.md

     The SQLite database (`expenses.db`) will be created automatically in the `backend` directory on first run.

 5.  **Access the app**:
     Open `http://localhost:3000` in your browser.
 Register a new user or log in.
-You will be directed to the Trip Management page (`trips.html`) after login.
+You will be directed to the Trip Management & Settings page (`trips.html`) after login.

 ## Configuration

 - **User Accounts**: Register and log in via the UI.
 Each user's expenses and trips are kept separate.
-- **OCR Settings**: Configure OCR settings via the Settings page (`/settings.html`) after logging in:
+- **OCR Settings**: Configure OCR settings via the Trips page (`/trips.html`) after logging in:
   - Choose OCR provider (Tesseract, Gemini, OpenAI, Claude, OpenRouter).
   - Enter API keys for the desired AI providers.
 These keys are saved server-side in the `backend/.env` file via the `/api/update-env` endpoint (requires login).
   - Select preferred models (where applicable).